toivjon/go-rps/README.md

 - Client-server communication is based on the TCP sockets.
 - TCP socket connection configuration can be given as command line arguments.
 - Client allows user to provide a player name.
+- Server is able to run multiple game sessions concurrently.

 ## Build